Digital currency hardware wallets and the essence of money: Introduction

 \section{Introduction}

-The proliferation of cashless payments has given rise to a growing preponderance of merchants who refuse to accept cash, as well as the suggestion that private-sector payment systems could undermine the authority of central banks to implement monetary policy.
-This development has, in turn, motivated the attention of central banks and other financial institutions around the world on digital currency, particularly the idea that central banks could issue \textit{central bank digital currency} (CBDC) for retail use.
+The proliferation of cashless payments has given rise to a growing number of merchants who refuse to accept cash, a well-documented and legal practice in some jurisdictions around the world~\cite{dnb2023,grabar2018} that has correspondingly given rise to government reports and consultations~\cite{gb2025,au2024}.
+Combined with the emergence of novel private-sector payment systems, the decline of cash subverts the authority of central banks to implement monetary policy.
+This development has, in turn, focussed the attention of central banks and other financial institutions around the world on digital currency, particularly the idea that central banks could issue \textit{central bank digital currency} (CBDC) for retail use.
 In principle, retail CBDC would be a direct obligation of the central bank, like cash or central bank reserves, but existing in digital form and held by ordinary consumers and non-financial businesses.

-For ordinary consumers and non-financial businesses to hold CBDC directly, there must be some way for CBDC to be held outside accounts.
-Accounts generally involve a relationship between a beneficial owner (the \textit{account holder} and a fiduciary, typically a regulated financial institution.
-A salient property of accounts is that access to assets held within accounts is determined by the identity of the account holder~\cite{auer2020}.
-In contrast, \textit{tokens} are assets that can be held outside of accounts.
-Tokens can be \textit{bearer instruments}, meaning that they can be used in a way that does not index the identity of their owners.